polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

             }
         }
         ```
     2. Specify the **beneficiary** to receive the assets.
 The beneficiary should be specified from the perspective of the destination chain.
-This tutorial uses the account `14BPeNxwQUBCDkZhAZMBTCD4ZbJ3VN4AdvDaUwDk8GxQbPbD` on the Asset Hub parachain, so the beneficiary MultiLocation is:
+This tutorial uses the account `14BPeNxwQUBCDkZhAZMBTCD4ZbJ3VN4AdvDaUwDk8GxQbPbD` on the Asset Hub system chain, so the beneficiary multilocation is:
         ```json
         {
             "parent": 0,